 “Goods” the goods which the Company supplies to the Customer (including any of them or any part of them) under this Agreement as set out in the applicable Order, which may include, but is not necessarily limited to, Hardware and/or Software.

 “Group Company” means in respect of a Party, its Parent Undertakings, its Subsidiary Undertakings and the Subsidiary Undertakings of any of its Parent Undertakings from time to time (“Parent Undertaking” and “Subsidiary Undertaking” having the meanings set out in section 1162 Companies Act 2006).

 “Hardware” any computer hardware, networking equipment, or peripheral products supplied by the Company to the Customer but not including any consumables.

-“Initial Term” means the initial term of the Agreement, if any.
+“Initial Term” means the initial term of the Agreement, if any, specified in the Order.

 “Party” the Company or the Customer (as appropriate) and “Parties” shall be construed accordingly.